 The RPS rules outline the process for certifying renewable generating facilities within a certain period of time.
 Renewable generators, including behind-the-meter ("BTM") generators, must be certified as a qualified Tier I (including solar energy systems) or Tier II resource through the completion of an application form approved by the Commission.
-If In situations where the applicant has obtained certification as a renewable energy resource by another PJM state where the Commission determines certification to be comparable to the RPS requirements in the District, the applicant may submit a "streamlined" application that requires less documentation to be filed.
+In situations where the applicant has obtained certification as a renewable energy resource by another PJM state where the Commission determines certification to be comparable to the RPS requirements in the District, the applicant may submit a "streamlined" application that requires less documentation to be filed.
 The Commission assigns a unique certification number to each eligible renewable generator that is approved.
 Renewable generators may be decertified by the Commission if they are determined to no longer be an eligible renewable resource due to a material change in the nature of the resource, or fraud.
 Before being decertified, a renewable generator will be given thirty (30) days' written notice and an opportunity to show cause why it should not be decertified.

 In Order No. 14809, issued May 12, 2008, the Commission directed the Renewable Energy Portfolio Standard Working Group ("Working Group") to submit an update for the Tier I and Tier II eligibility matrices, in order to comply with the RPS rules.
 The matrices allow an applicant that has already been certified by another PJM state to use the streamlined process for certification, provided that the Commission determines that the certification by the other PJM state is comparable to the RPS requirements in the District.
 The RPS Working Group responded on October 31, 2008 that no update was required.
 Subsequently, the Commission issued Order No. 15192 on February 18, 2009, directing the RPS Working Group to again comply with the rules and submit an update for the Tier I and Tier II eligibility matrices within 60 days of the date of the Order.
 The Commission noted in that Order that since 2007, four (4) additional states that are part of the PJM Interconnection region-Illinois, Michigan, North Carolina, and Ohio-have adopted renewable energy portfolio standards and/or begun certifying renewable energy generators.
 In Order No. 15707 (February 25, 2010), the Commission granted the Potomac Electric Power Company ("Pepco"), filing on behalf of the RPS Working Group, a Motion for Enlargement of Time to file the annual update of the eligibility matrices by March 1, 2010.
 Subsequently, in Order No. 17062 (February 1, 2013), the Commission adopted the 2011 filing of the Renewable Energy Portfolio Standard Working Group's proposed Tier I and Tier II Eligibility Matrices with certain modifications.
 On January 13, 2014, in Order No. 17349, the Commission adopted the RPS Working Group's proposed Tier I and Tier II Eligibility Matrices submitted for 2013.
+On January 30, 2014, the RPS Working Group's latest filing indicated that there were no modifications needed to the eligibility matrices presented in the 2013 Working Group report.
+Thus, no Commission action was necessary as the Working Group's 2013 eligibility matrices were adopted in Order No. 17349.